50 Questions You Must Ask to Evaluate the Quality of Your Website

 Copying and pasting code is not as simple as you would expect.

-Have you ever seen websites that seem to have errors in every line of code when checking it in the W3C validator?
+Have you ever seen websites that seem to have errors in every line of code when checking with the W3C validator?

-The reason why is usually because the developer copied and pasted the code that was written for one DOCTYPE and used it for another.
+This is usually because the developer copied and pasted the code that was written for one DOCTYPE and used it for another.

-If you copy and paste the code for XHTML 1.0 into an HTML 5 DOCTYPE you can expect many thousands of errors.
+If you copy and paste the code for XHTML 1.0 into an HTML 5 DOCTYPE, you can expect thousands of errors.

-This is why it is so important to consider if you’re transferring a site to WordPress the DOCTYPE that is being used.
-This can interfere with cross-browser and cross-platform compatibility.
+This is why it’s essential to consider this if you’re transferring a site to WordPress – check the DOCTYPE used.

 9. Does the Site Have Schema.org Structured Data Where Applicable?

-Schema is key to obtaining rich snippets in the SERPs on Google.
+Schema is key to obtaining rich snippets on Google.

-Even if your site does not lend itself well to certain industries that have specific structured data elements, there are ways to add structured markup anyway.
+Even if your site does not lend itself well to specific structured data elements, there are ways to add structured markup anyway.

 First, performing an entity audit is useful for finding what your site is doing already.

-If nothing, you can correct this inequity by adding Schema to things like:
+If nothing, you can correct this inequity by adding schema markup to things like:

 - Navigation.